AI & Technology

 • Response processing: Receiving and decoding server response (low power)

-The network transmission phase uses the most energy.
-According to battery research from Carnegie Mellon University, a single HTTPS request over LTE uses approximately 0.5-1.0 joules of energy.
-An AI keyboard making 100 cloud requests per hour consumes 50-100 joules, equivalent to 0.013-0.027 watt-hours.
-Over a full day of typing, this adds up.
+The network transmission step is the most energy-hungry.
+Carnegie Mellon University battery research found that a single HTTPS request over LTE uses roughly 0.5-1.0 joules.
+An AI keyboard making 100 cloud requests per hour burns 50-100 joules—that's 0.013-0.027 watt-hours.
+Over a full day, it actually adds up to something meaningful.

 Different AI models have different power profiles: